-Students taking part in the Theatre’s Goldner Conservatory of Performing Arts’ Junior Conservatory will perform the hit musical onstage
+Students taking part in the Theatre’s Goldner Conservatory of Performing Arts’ Junior Conservatory will perform the classic musical onstage

-International performer and Conservatory faculty member Ricky Nahas will direct and choreograph the upcoming production of the beloved musical on July 28 and 29 at 7:30 p.m. on the Theatre’s stage.
+Renowned performer and Conservatory faculty member Ricky Nahas will direct and choreograph the upcoming production of the beloved musical on July 27 and 28 at 7:30 p.m. on the Theatre’s stage.
 Fun for the entire family, tickets are $25 for adults and $20 for children.

 During camp, Nahas will guide students through the process of auditioning for a Broadway show, a rigorous rehearsal schedule and the opportunity to showcase all that they’ve learned onstage, complete with costumes, sets, professional lighting and a professional theater orchestra.

-The musical features design elements from a host of industry professionals, including scenic design by the Theatre’s properties master Casey Blanton, sound design by the Theatre’s resident sound designer Marty Mets, lighting design by David Nail, costume design by Jerry Sturdefant, music direction from Conservatory faculty member John Mercurio, dance instruction assistance from dance captain Keagan Cerny and stage management from Noelle Dibble.
+The musical features design elements from a host of industry professionals, including scenic and props design by the Theatre’s properties master Casey Blanton, sound design by the Theatre’s resident sound designer Marty Mets, lighting design by Michael Jon Burris, costume design by Jerry Sturdefant, music direction from Conservatory faculty member John Mercurio, dance instruction assistance from dance captain Keagan Cerny and stage management from Noelle Dibble.

 “The Maltz Jupiter Theatre’s Conservatory offers students the unique opportunity to perform in a musical at a regional theatre with full production values, just as a professional performer would do,” Rowe said.
 “It’s truly a once-in-a-lifetime opportunity for students to experience what performing in a professional musical is like – and have fun while doing so.”

-Showtimes for the Conservatory’s upcoming production of Roald Dahl’s James and the Giant Peach, Jr. are 7:30 p.m on Friday, July 28, and Saturday, July 29.
+Showtimes for the Conservatory’s upcoming production of The Wizard of Oz, Young Performers’ Edition are 7:30 p.m. on Friday, July 27, and Saturday, July 28.
 Tickets are $25 for adults; $20 for children.
 For tickets, call the Theatre’s box office at (561) 575-2223 or visit www.jupitertheatre.org.

 About the Conservatory